Get money-saving tips in your inbox.

 In general, your car insurance follows you anywhere you go in Canada and the U.S. This means you have some protection for yourself and your passengers, even when driving outside of your home province.

-For instance, if you are hurt in a collision in the U.S., your auto policy’s mandatory accident benefits (AB) coverage will cover some medical costs.
-Your auto insurance policy alone may not cover all medical expenses, however, so it is wise to consider travel insurance before departing for your trip.
+For instance, if you are hurt in a collision in the U.S., your auto policy’s accident benefits coverage will cover some medical costs.
+However, the policy alone may not be enough to protect you in the U.S, where medical costs are much higher.

 Optional insurance coverages, such as collision and comprehensive, will typically follow you on your trip to the States, but ask your insurance broker or agent to ensure this applies to your policy.
 Make sure you know what steps the company requires you to take should you need to file a claim across the border.

-Provinces such as Ontario and Quebec have no-fault insurance systems, which means you deal with your insurance provider regardless of who is responsible for the collision.
 In provinces such as Manitoba, your insurance provider would work with the other driver’s insurance company to determine who is at fault for the collision and must pay for the damages.

 You may run into coverage problems if you travel to other countries.
 Most Canadian auto insurance policies are invalid in Mexico, for example.
 Check with your auto insurance provider before travelling with your vehicle to ensure you have proper coverage.

-Things are more complicated if passengers in another car suffer injuries.
-In some U.S. states, like New Hampshire and Virginia, automobile insurance coverage is not mandatory, and there’s the risk that drivers are on the road without insurance.
-In the event of a collision, if the other driver doesn’t have insurance, you may end up footing part of the bill.
+Things get more complicated if passengers in another car suffer injuries while on a cross-border trip.
+In some U.S. states, like New Hampshire, automobile insurance coverage is not mandatory, and there’s the risk that drivers are on the road without insurance.

 Standard Canadian auto insurance policies have some provisions for handling this scenario.
-In Ontario, for example, you are required to have uninsured motorist coverage, which applies if the other driver is uninsured.
-In some provinces, this coverage is not required by law; however, drivers can purchase a policy extension to include it in most cases.
-You also have to have some third-party liability coverage, which may cover injuries and vehicle damage to the other vehicles involved in the crash.
+In Ontario, for example, you’re required to have uninsured motorist coverage, which applies if the other driver is uninsured.

-However, third-party liability coverage may not be enough.
 In Quebec, the minimum you must carry is $50,000; in Alberta and Ontario, it’s $200,000.
-That may sound like a lot, but if you are involved in even a minor collision, the costs could add up quickly.
-For instance, the Alberta Motor Association recommends carrying at least $1 million in coverage for this reason.
+That may sound like a lot, but if you’re involved in even a minor collision, the costs could add up quickly.
+This is why the Alberta Motor Association recommends carrying at least $1 million in coverage.

 Before you leave, it’s a good idea to know what insurance you already have and whether you need to increase your coverage.

-If your plans include travelling to another Canadian province or the U.S., consider purchasing travel insurance before you go.
+If your plans include travelling to another Canadian province or the U.S., consider purchasing travel or medical insurance before you go.
 Your home province’s health insurance plan may not cover you for everything it does when injured or ill in other jurisdictions.
 Review your existing policies, including coverage that your credit card company may provide.

 car mascot.png